 The Wheel of the Year is a symbol represents the 8 festivals important to many pagans, Wiccans, and witches.
 These holidays — knows as Sabbats — follow a nature-based calendar and include four solar festivals and four seasonal festivals set in between them.

 Because solstices and equinoxes are tied to exact astronomical moments, the holidays shift slightly from year-to-year.
 There is a celebration about every six weeks, so there’s always something to look forward to!
-At the end of this post, I’ve included the Wheel of the Year dates for 2020.
+At the end of this post, I’ve included the Wheel of the Year dates for 2023 and 2024.

 If you choose to celebrate the festivals on the Wiccan calendar, how you choose to do so is up to you.
 If you’re part of a coven, you and your fellow witches may have follow certain rituals and customs connected to the holiday.
 If you are a solitary practitioner, take the time to learn about each Sabbat and learn about the colors, foods, and decorations associated with each.